Introduction to Coupling in Software Engineering

 - External

-Every software requirement specification documentation process should have a classification of these coupling between the dependent modules, whichever is applicable after a brief evaluation performed on the requirement provided by the client.
+Every software requirement specification documentation process should have a classification of these coupling between the dependent modules, whichever is applicable after a brief evaluation of the requirements from the client.

 1. Common Coupling

-Common Coupling consists of the modules that share the overall constraints in the midst of any two modules of the software system.
-This also can be a sign of any change made in the common constraint will reflect in the modules that share the common coupling scenario.
-As any other process, this common coupling also allows space for characterizing the advantages and disadvantages involved in the process.
-This type of dependency should be evaded as it calls for more maintenance activities and lesser control over the modules.
-A fine example of this kind of coupling is the login page, where the login module and the backend module are interdependent, as the login validation happens both in the login page level and the backend database level.
+Common Coupling consists of the modules that share the overall constraints in the midst of any two software system modules.
+This also can be a sign that any change made in the common constraint will reflect in the modules that share the common coupling scenario.
+As with any other process, this common coupling also allows space for characterizing the advantages and disadvantages involved in the process.
+One should evade this type of dependency, as it calls for more maintenance activities and lesser control over the modules.
+A fine example of this kind of coupling is the login page, where the login and backend modules are interdependent, as the login validation happens both at the login page and backend database levels.

 2. Content Coupling

-Content coupling, as the name says, is a case where two modules share their contents and when a change is made in one module the other module needs to be updated as well.
-When the modules are not in synch, it leads to higher level of functional misbehavior.
-For Instance, when two modules share the same data, the primary key columns for both the modules’ databases should be related, or else the content of the modules will reflect non-synch data due to the dependency.
+Content coupling, as the name says, is a case where two modules share their contents, and when a change occurs in one module, the other module needs updation as well.
+When the modules are not in synch, it leads to a higher level of functional misbehavior.
+For instance, when two modules share the same data, the primary key columns for both modules’ databases should be related.
+Otherwise. the content of the modules will reflect non-synch data due to the dependency.

 3. Data Coupling

-When two modules of the software system has only one type of interaction between them, and of that interaction is in the form of data, then this type of coupling is termed as Data Coupling.
-Other than the form of data, the modules have no other commonly shared resources like the functionality or any other system components.
-An example of data coupling is that two user interfaces, which share data in terms like module 1 passes data for processing to module 2 and received the processed data back from module 2.
-Though all the coupling needs to be minimized, this type of coupling is tolerable as it does not affect any other functional behavior of the software.
+Data coupling occurs when two software system modules have only one type of interaction between them, and if that interaction is in the form of data.
+Other than the form of data, the modules have no other commonly shared resources like functionality or other system components.
+An example of data coupling is that two user interfaces, which share data in terms like module 1, pass data for processing to module 2 and receive the processed data back from module 2.
+Though all the coupling needs minimization, this type of coupling is tolerable as it does not affect any other functional behavior of the software.

 4. Control Coupling

 Control coupling is a functional flow of the software where the two software modules network by provisioning the shared control involving the modules’ functional activities.
-The impact of this type of coupling on the software application can either be a positive one or a negative one, as it can be defined only based on the type of control being shared by the said modules.
-It is seen as a positive impact, when the functionality is allowed for reusability.
-This type of coupling is usually observed in code level, when the arguments are reused in more than one place in the functional part of the code.
+The impact of this type of coupling on the software application can be either positive or negative, as it can be defined only based on the type of control being shared by the said modules.
+It is seen as a positive impact when the functionality is allowed for reusability.
+This type of coupling is usually observed at the code level when the arguments are reused in more than one place in the functional part of the code.

 5. Stamp Coupling

-Stamp coupling is detected between any two modules which share a compilation of an already structured intricate set of data.
-As the data and elements are pre-organized and well-placed beforehand, there will be no junk or unused data shared between the two coupling modules.
-This helps in improving the general efficiency of the software and its performance, while the system designer should know the limitations to what extent the stamp coupling can be allowed in the system.
+Stamp coupling occurs between any two modules that share a compilation of an already structured intricate data set.
+As the data and elements are pre-organized and well-placed beforehand, no junk or unused data will be shared between the two coupling modules.
+This helps in improving the general efficiency of the software and its performance.
+At the same time, the system designer should know the limitations to what extent stamp coupling can be allowed.

 6. External Coupling